 Conduct Scientific Experiments

 If you want to do well on your ACT Science test, it would be better for you if you’re familiar with the scientific method as well as experimental design.
 Conducting scientific experiments is an ideal way to enhance your science skills for your ACT Science test.
 Even though the ACT Science test isn’t the ACT Math test, test-takers will still be expected to work with numbers on the exam.
 Often, scientific experiments will be explained numerically in a graph or table.
+You can also check out our ACT Math Practice Test here.

 Use Extra Time To Check Your Work And Fix Errors

 On your ACT Science Test, you only have 35 minutes to answer the 40 questions.
 Since you will be going straight to the test questions, you will not be as time-pressured as you are in the ACT Reading section.
 Thus, use that extra time when you’re finished to go over your answers.
+Check our post here for some ACT reading tips.

 Related Topic: ACT Practice Tests 4 for English